 Homemade Blueberry Upside-down Cake is unbelievably good.
 Blueberries and a caramel glaze ooze down into the tender yellow cake making it moist and decadent.
 This cake recipe has quickly become one of my all-time favorites!

-My Homemade Blueberry Upside-down Cake starts with a tender yellow cake made with all-purpose flour, vegetable oil, eggs, and sugar.
-It’s based on the retro dessert, Pineapple Upside Down Cake.
+My Homemade Blueberry Upside-down Cake starts with a tender yellow cake made with

 It’s super moist and full of flavor!